mk-xappo/cleanapp/README.md

   [here](https://github.com/settings/applications) and add
 `?access_token=<YOUR_ACCESS_TOKEN>` to the request URLs.
 - If you have any final comments about your result please let us know via final_notes.txt
+- If you want to use different branches, please make sure that they'll be merged into master branch when you'll finish the task.

 Bonus points
 ------------
 - Provide a comprehensive git history.

   [1]: https://api.github.com/users/xing/repos
   [2]: https://developer.github.com/v3/#pagination